 If they meet, discuss and make decisions without any of the people present who do the daily work and interact with the clients and know the needs, how is that board to make the best-informed decisions?
 They are essentially making decisions in a vacuum.
 Their intentions and motivations are most assuredly good, but the execution is flawed because it does not involve important sources of information.
 It also creates an us-and-them scenario where the board makes decrees and the staff are expected to follow, without having had any input in the process that led up to the decisions.
 It is basically a decision without representation.

-2. The executive director runs board meetings — no other staff are present.
+2. The executive director runs board meetings, but no other staff attends

 As a consultant who helps boards evaluate their efficiency and effectiveness and assists them in following best practices, this is a scenario that is concerning to me.
 It is standard practice for at least the chief financial officer or staff finance department head to attend meetings so that they can present and/or answer questions about revenues, expenses and historical and projected budget numbers.
 If the executive director is the sole representative of paid staff, there are no checks and balances in place to ensure that full and accurate information is being presented to the board of directors.